ycpcs/cs340-fall2026/index.md

 This is the website for CS 340, Fall 2026 at York College.
 All information about the course will be posted here.

+**Use the course website for all activities.
+Canvas is only for announcements and assignment deadlines, so you don’t miss important dates.**

 ## Links

 * [Syllabus](syllabus.html)